raghavsikaria/raghavsikaria.github.io/_posts/2020-05-31-portfolio-allocation-and-efficient-frontier-generation.markdown

 [nifty_bank_hiiks_efficient_frontier_gif_path]: ../assets/post_imgs/2020-05-31-portfolio-allocation-and-efficient-frontier-generation/NIFTYBANK_HIIKSportfolio_efficient_frontier_gif.gif

-Hello reader, ever heard about the terms _Asset/Portfolio allocation_?
+Hello reader, ever heard of the terms _Asset/Portfolio allocation_?
 If you have, chances are you've also heard about the MPT - Modern Portfolio Theory and Markovitz Efficient Frontier!
 Well this post and project are quite technical and will be based on these topics.

-So sometime back, I finished the famous [**Python For Financial Analysis and Algorithmic Trading**](https://www.udemy.com/course/python-for-finance-and-trading-algorithms/) on _Udemy_ by the genius instructor [**Jose Portilla**](https://www.linkedin.com/in/jmportilla/).
+So sometime back, I finished the famous [**Python For Financial Analysis and Algorithmic Trading**](https://www.udemy.com/course/python-for-finance-and-trading-algorithms/) by the genius instructor [**Jose Portilla**](https://www.linkedin.com/in/jmportilla/), on _Udemy_.
-In this project, I attempt to reuse the code provided in the course, extend it for generalization in Python and add some great & interactive visualizations using Bokeh.
-And I have chosen to work on NIFTYBANK Index Portfolio.
+In this project, I attempt to reuse the code provided in the course, extend it for generalization in Python and add some great interactive visualizations using Bokeh.
+I chose to work on NIFTYBANK Index Portfolio.

 P.S: Like always all code can be found [here](https://github.com/raghavsikaria/Portfolio-Optimization-and-Efficient-Frontier) on GitHub.